hpcslag/hexo-theme-morgan/README.md

-# Hexo Theme - Morgen
+# Hexo Theme - Morgan
 This is a [Hexo Theme](https://hexo.io/), Style-Framework based on [Tocas-UI](https://tocas-ui.com).

 # Install